Unsubscribe

 Portfolio Manager and Managing Director

-Lon Erickson is portfolio manager for Thornburg Investment Management.
+Lon Erickson is a portfolio manager for Thornburg Investment Management.
 He joined Thornburg in 2008 and was named a managing director and was promoted to portfolio manager in 2010.
 Prior to joining Thornburg Investment Management, Lon spent almost 11 years as an analyst for State Farm Insurance in the equity and corporate bond departments.
-Lon earned a bachelor’s degree in business…
+Lon earned a bachelor’s degree in…

 Learn More